symfony/symfony-docs/service_container.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you define services using the YAML config format, the PHP namespace is used
-as the key of each configuration, so you can't define different service configs
+as the key of each configuration, so you cannot define different service configs
 for classes under the same namespace:

 .. configuration-block::